felicialeow/cs50project/README.md

 ## Features

-To begin using the data exploratory tool, upload a CSV file that contains at least 2 rows of data and 2 columns of variables. _Any file that fails the criteria will not be able to proceed with the next steps._
+To begin using the data exploration tool, upload a CSV file that contains at least 2 rows of data and 2 columns of variables. _Any file that fails the criteria will not proceed to the next steps._

-At any point, click the reset button on the top right corner of the page to remove all changes and re-upload data file.
+At any point, click the reset button on the top right corner of the page to remove all changes and re-upload a data file.

 There are **5** main features in the tool, it is recommended to explore each feature in order.

 ### 1. Data Structure
 Relevant HTML file: [datatype.html](templates/datatype.html)

 The first feature of the tool provides a snippet of the data set.
-The first 5 rows of the data set is presented in a table.
+The first 5 rows of the data set are display in the table.
 There is an option to convert variable type from numerical to categorical or categorical to numerical (if appropriate).
 The variable type will affect the summary statistics and visualization method used subsequently.
 _It is possible to return to change the variable type._

 Click the menu button on the top right corner to go to second feature - **Summary Statistics**